QuentinRa/blog.quentinra.dev/info/php/setup/wamp.md

 # wamp

-AMP (Apache MySQL PHP) is a software installing tools you will need.
-You can download a version, usually we choose our OS Version like W=Windows, L=Linux and M=MacOS.
+AMP (Apache MySQL PHP) is a software installing the tools you will need.
+You can download a version, usually, we choose our OS Version like W=Windows, L=Linux and M=MacOS.